- Use promo code FINDER5 to earn $5 on signup

-How to open a bank account in Singapore
+You can open a Singapore bank account in a few simple steps:

 New customers can sign up for a bank account either at their nearest local branch or via an online application.
 Here are the various documents required for each option.